kuma-dayo/HuTao-GS/README.md

 ```

 ## TODO
-I have changed most of the processing in szrc/kcpServer/game/gameData/data to not use async.
+Changed most of the processing in szrc/kcpServer/game/gameData/data to not use async.
-I have not removed the async in the part that calls it, so it needs to be removed.
+We have not removed async in the section that calls this function, so it needs to be removed.

 ## Contact
 ```